About

 Chairs Fausta Guarriello, Professor of Italian and European Labour Law at University of Chieti Pescara.

-• Esther Lynch, General Secretary at European Trade Union Confederation (ETUC)
+• Claes-Mikael Stahl, Deputy General Secretary of the European Trade Union Confederation

 • Valeria Ronzitti, General Secretary of SGI Europe